Recent Posts

 9 am PT, 10 am MT, 11 am CT, 12 pm ET

 After you click Submit, you will receive a pop-up acknowledgment of your registration.
-In addition, you will receive the workshop encrypted Zoom link on Tuesday, June 18, after registration closes at 6 pm Pacific Time.
+On September 17, after registration closes at 6 pm Pacific Time, you will receive the encrypted Zoom link.

-General Discussion / SLO Bytes Photo Group Report for Meeting of 06/16/2024
+General Discussion / Notes for the SLO Bytes Photo Group Meeting of 09/06/2024

 Hello All,

-The topic for July 14th will be Curves.
-The meeting will take place beginning at 2:00 pm.
+The meeting will take place via Zoom beginning at 2:00 pm,

 November 10